-I am changing my ways, eating less junk and trying to be healthier.
+I am changing my ways, eating less junk, and trying to be healthier.
 I found junk food not only causes, but it can cause me to be unfocused and tired.
 If I eat healthier, I often feel more focused and had more energy to work versus how I felt when I ate junk.
-It seems like a simple concept, but when junk food was easier to find/make then healthy food, the choice wasn't always clear.
+It seems like a simple concept, but when junk food was easier to find/make than healthy food, the choice wasn’t always clear.

 #3 Family time 👨👩👧